-The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Corporation's Chief Executive Officer, Chief Financial Officer, and, if applicable, its three most highly compensated individuals acting as, or in a like capacity as, executive officers of the Corporation whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Corporation's most recently completed financial year, being the December 31, 2020 (the "2020 Financial Year").
-The NEOs of the Corporation during the 2020 Financial Year were: (i) John Burzynski, the Corporation's Chief Executive Officer; (ii) Blair Zaritsky, the Corporation's Chief Financial Officer; (iii) Donald Njegovan, the Chief Operating Officer (iv) Mathieu Savard, President of the Corporation since September 16, 2020, formerly Senior Vice President, Exploration; and (v) Alexandra Drapack, Chief Sustainability Officer since March 15, 2021, formerly Senior Vice President, Sustainable Development.
+The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Corporation's Chief Executive Officer, Chief Financial Officer, and, if applicable, its three most highly compensated individuals acting as, or in a like capacity as, executive officers of the Corporation whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Corporation's most recently completed financial year, being the December 31, 2021 (the "2021 Financial Year").
+The NEOs of the Corporation during the 2021 Financial Year were: (i) John Burzynski, the Corporation's Chief Executive Officer; (ii) Blair Zaritsky, the Corporation's Chief Financial Officer, and (v) Alexandra Drapack, Chief Sustainability Officer since March 15, 2021, formerly Senior Vice President, Sustainable Development.